daniel-lundin/kuta/README.md

 # Trade-offs

-Since test files are read one by one, there is no easy way to get a holistic view of the test suite.
-Specifically: it will be hard to support TAP output and running only one specific test(with .only e.g.)
+Since test files are executed one by one, there is no step that scans all files before the runner starts.

+ - No TAP support
+ - no support for adding mocha-style .only on tests(see matching instead)
-Processes are recycled which means that test clean up has to be done for each test.
+ - Processes are reused which means that test clean up has to be done for each test.
 If one test "leaks" into another it can be hard to debug since it is not deterministic which process will run which test.

 # Usage